Securing privileged access for hybrid and cloud deployments in Azure AD

 Securing privileged access requires changes to:

 - Technical components such as host defenses, account protections, and identity management

-The guidance in this article refers primarily to features of Azure Active Directory that are included in Azure Active Directory Premium plans P1 and P2.
-Azure Active Directory Premium P2 is included in the EMS E5 suite and Microsoft 365 E5 suite.
+The guidance in this article refers primarily to features of Azure Active Directory that are included in Azure AD Premium P1 and P2.
+Azure AD Premium P2 is included in the EMS E5 suite and Microsoft 365 E5 suite.
 This guidance assumes your organization already has Azure AD Premium P2 licenses purchased for your users.
 If you do not have these licenses, some of the guidance might not apply to your organization.
-Also, throughout this article, the term global administrator (or global admin) means the same thing as "company administrator" or "tenant administrator."
+Also, throughout this article, the term Global Administrator means the same thing as "company administrator" or "tenant administrator."

 Develop a roadmap

 Microsoft recommends that you develop and follow a roadmap to secure privileged access against cyber attackers.
 You can always adjust your roadmap to accommodate your existing capabilities and specific requirements within your organization.
 Each stage of the roadmap should raise the cost and difficulty for adversaries to attack privileged access for your on-premises, cloud, and hybrid assets.
 Microsoft recommends the following four roadmap stages.
 Schedule the most effective and the quickest implementations first.
 This article can be your guide, based on Microsoft's experiences with cyber-attack incident and response implementation.
 The timelines for this roadmap are approximations.

 Stage 1 (24-48 hours): Critical items that we recommend you do right away

 Stage 2 (2-4 weeks): Mitigate the most frequently used attack techniques